 The logic is simple.
 Rural areas lack OB/GYNs.
 Working mothers can't schedule a Pap smear between meetings and school pickup.
 Telemedicine fixes that.
 It sounds like a no-brainer.

-But here's what the glossy brochures don't tell you.
-You're likely creating a compliance chasm that will surface at the worst possible moment-during a stop-loss audit, a Department of Labor investigation, or worse, a lawsuit over plan prudence.
+But the glossy brochures don't tell you this: You're creating a compliance chasm that will surface at the worst possible moment—during a stop-loss audit, a Department of Labor investigation, or worse, a lawsuit over plan prudence.

-And you're also missing the single richest source of preventive behavior data your plan has ever had.
+And you're missing the richest source of preventive behavior data your plan has ever had.

-Women's health telemedicine sits at a unique intersection.
-It's not a simple point solution.
-It's a friction point where three regulatory and operational systems overlap-and none of them are designed to talk to each other.
+Women's health telemedicine sits at an intersection where three regulatory and operational systems overlap—and none of them talk to each other.

 1. HIPAA Privacy and the New Reproductive Health Rule